 About Parasol

 Parasol Mail Order started in 1991 out of the basement of a house in Urbana, IL.
 After a couple of moves (first to 1st Street in Champaign -- now Flying Machine Avionics, the best coffee shop in town, followed by five years on Lynn Street in Urbana), we have finally settled in our forever home on Griggs Street (back across the tracks in Urbana).
-Within two blocks of us are our favorite bars (Bunny's Tavern and Rose Bowl Tavern), restaurants (Black Dog Smoke & Ale House and Broadway Food Hall), and venues (Rose Bowl Tavern and Blackbird) -- there's even a brewery spitting distance from our front door (25 O'Clock Brewing Company).
-While we aren't actively buying and selling new releases, we still have over 8,500 LPs, CDs and 45s in stock -- and hundreds of magazines (both current and back-issues)... with more stuff arriving regularly If you are in the Chmpaign-Urbana area, stop by.
+Within two blocks of us are our favorite bars (Bunny's Tavern and Rose Bowl Tavern), restaurants (Black Dog Smoke & Ale House and Broadway Food Hall), and venue (Rose Bowl Tavern) -- there's even a brewery spitting distance from our front door (25 O'Clock Brewing Company).
+We have over 10,000 LPs, CDs and 45s in stock -- and hundreds of magazines (both current and back-issues)... with more stuff arriving regularly.
+If you are in the Champaign-Urbana area, stop by (we're here ever day except Sundays).
 Otherwise, you can find a lot of what we carry on this site -- more stuff is listed on Discogs.

 From Wikipedia: